-TomTom IndiGO will allow carmakers to easily and simply integrate entertainment apps as part of the in-vehicle experience.
+TomTom Digital Cockpit will allow carmakers to easily and simply integrate entertainment apps as part of the in-vehicle experience.
 Music can be played with a simple Alexa command.

 On top of that, the platform can be designed and built as carmakers require, it can have their brand become part of the experience.

-Being a modular platform, TomTom IndiGO is essentially a foundational set of building blocks that allow developers to build their digital cockpits based on what their drivers need.
+Being a modular platform, TomTom Digital Cockpit is essentially a foundational set of building blocks that allow developers to build their in-vehicle systems to deliver exactly what their drivers need.
 However, as it’s also an open platform, developers are empowered to build components they require.
 Carmakers can specialize their experiences with almost no limits.
-Third-party developers are also welcome to develop apps and features for TomTom IndiGO too.
+Third-party developers are also welcome to develop apps and features for the TomTom Digital Cockpit ecosystem too.

 Why develop an all-in-one in-car platform?

 It’s clear that a platform like TomTom Digital Cockpit will help carmakers bring drivers better in-vehicle experiences.
 When I say better, what I mean is: more modern, more engaging, easier to understand and continually up to date.
 It’s something that all carmakers are striving for but has remained out of reach for many due to the constraints of car making, production processes and the complexities associated with tying vehicle software to vehicle hardware.

 As Antoine Saucier, TomTom’s managing director of automotive said during the TomTom Digital Cockpit reveal, “Many carmakers freeze the definition of the car more than a year before its produced and then delivered.
 The latest innovations are left on the side of the road and have to wait for the next facelift or car models to be introduced.”

 To make matters worse, current systems for the most part, aren’t designed to be updated regularly.
 Traditionally, vehicle updates had to be done at a service center.